jennifer-spillane/sponge_evol_dynamics/check_everything.md

 I thought about writing a script to test this that would remake all of the orthofinder stats, but as I was looking at the output files and planning my script, I realized I could just pick a test case and do some counting.
 In the `/mnt/lustre/plachetzki/shared/metazoa_2020/above_80/OrthoFinder/Results_Oct19/Orthogroup_Sequences/` directory there are fasta files for each "orthogroup" from 0 to 870554 in this case.
 I picked Xestospongia_testudinaria because it is the last species alphabetically, so I already knew the end point of its orthogroups (870554).
 Then I just had to find the very first time it was the only sequence in an "orthogroup".
 This turned out to be 8980 "orthogroups" back down the line (861575 is the first time there is a single sequence and it belongs to Xestospongia_testudinaria).
 Finally, this number is the same number listed in the Statistics_PerSpecies.tsv file in the orthofinder stats files, which means that orthofinder is counting these single sequence "orthogroups" not as orthogroups at all, but as unclassified genes, which is exactly what we want. *whew*

 So the numbers of the density plots hold up, so far as they go.

+### What if there are multiple genes on a single transcript?

+If, in our many transcriptomic datasets included in this study, there are transcripts that contain more than one gene (potential operons)